GAY VILLAGE PARTY TICKET FAQS

 We have a fantastic offer for families at Manchester Pride.
 Firstly, Family tickets are valid for either X2 adults and X2 children, or X1 adult and X3 children (aged 3 - 15) years old with babies in arms aged 2 and under not requiring a ticket.
 We also have a dedicated event for Rainbow families called Family Pride MCR which is free to attend, and lots of fun for your little ones!

-What provisions do you have in place for customers with access needs?+
+What provisions do you have in place for customers with accessibility requirements?+

 We have an Accessibility hub